whadafunk/routerology/q/interview-generic.md

     28. DNS discussion: zone types, zone vs domain
     29. AAA / RADIUS
     30. Windows client can do packet forwarding?
+	SSH Forwarding: you can connect through remote VPN to a host.
+How do you initiate connections from the host back to your local machine
     31. VPN types: L2 vs L3
     32. VPN Features (encryption, authenticity, private ip encapsulation)
     33. Tunnel use cases